myrrlyn/endian_trait/README.md

 no longer be considered as anything but a collection of bytes.
 Converting a char or float will almost always result in a bit pattern that is invalid to be read as its stated type, and will remain so until converted back to native order on the other side.
+Converting an enum will result in undefined behavior if the enum is used as its own type rather than an untyped sequence of bytes.
 The `From` and `Into` impls used for binary ser/des should just be transmutes and byte shunts, as they will be likely working with data that is the correct width but of logically invalid form.

 You could also move the endian conversions into the `From`/`Into` methods, but I personally prefer keeping those uncoupled.